 Tokyo Area Guide: Ginza 銀座

-The shopping and stomping grounds of the phenomenally wealthy since the early part of the 1900s, Ginza is Japan's iconic shopping area, and as such draws tourists, from all over Japan and Asia, who are now the main engine of its continuing success.
+Ginza is Japan's iconic shopping area, and has been the stomping grounds of the phenomenally wealthy since the early 1900s.
+As such, Ginza draws tourists from all over Japan and Asia, who are now the main engine of its continuing success.